Previous: The Book of Joel, Denouement, Coda

 When Gabriel returns to Veronica, Clark, and Walter, Clark has news: Wes Darrell has apparently committed suicide–jumping out a courthouse window.
 Gabriel is shaken over this news.

-More weirdness as I was writing the book–last year a movie was released about Gary Webb, Kill the Messenger.
+Note: More weirdness as I was writing the book–last year a movie was released about Gary Webb, Kill the Messenger.
 Here’s a Telegraph (UK) article on Webb and the movie.
 And this from The Intercept.
 I’d followed Webb’s story for years, and recommend his book Dark Alliance.